BrightABOH/BrightABOH.github.io/_posts/2024-03-27-fourthpost.md

 config.sh_client_id = 'Add your Sentinel Hub instance ID' config.sh_client_secret = 'Add your Sentinel Hub client secret'
 ```
-Next, we set the date range for which the images will be downloaded, and the location over which the image will be downloaded
+Next, we set the date range for which the images will be downloaded, and the location over which the image will be downloaded.
+We set the cloud_cover to 0.25.
+In general, this value ensures we retain only images having with cloud cover less than or equal to 0.25
 ```
 Set the path to your shapefile shapefile_path = "/path/to/shapefile.shp/"

 #Set the date range for the Sentinel-2 image search
 start_date = date(2024, 1, 1)
+max_cloud_cover = 0.25

 end_date = date(2024, 3, 30)
 #image size to be downloaded